 Sources for this narrative:

-2. California Department of Health Services: Maternal, Child and Adolescent Health Branch.
-(2010).
+2. California Department of Public Health: Maternal, Child and Adolescent Health Program.
+(2013).
 Breastfeeding fact sheet.
-Retrieved from: http://www.cdph.ca.gov/programs/breastfeeding/Pages/default.aspx
+Retrieved from: http://www.cdph.ca.gov/healthinfo/healthyliving/childfamily/Pages/BreastfeedingProgramFactSheet.aspx

 - How Children Are Faring

-In 2011, about 61% of California infants were exclusively breastfed in the hospital after birth, up from 57% in 2010.
-At the county level, figures ranged from 23% to 89% in 2011.
-Statewide, white infants continue to have the highest percentages of exclusive breastfeeding (76% in 2011) compared to infants of other racial/ethnic groups.
+In 2013, about 65% of California infants were exclusively breastfed in the hospital after birth, up from 57% in 2010, At the county level, figures ranged from 32% to 92% in 2013.
+Statewide, White infants continue to have the highest percentages of exclusive breastfeeding (79% in 2013) compared to infants of other racial/ethnic groups.

 - Policy Implications

-While data have shown that 75% of U.S. mothers start out breastfeeding, only 13% of babies are exclusively breastfed at the end of six months (1).
-For children to receive the maximum health benefits of breastfeeding, their mothers need information about these benefits and support from the start to maintain breastfeeding through infancy.
-New mothers are most likely to breastfeed exclusively when hospitals develop a breastfeeding policy and follow set protocols, such as: education for parents and health care providers, facilitating mother-baby contact, and limitations on items that discourage breastfeeding, e.g., formula and pacifiers (2, 3).
+While data have shown that 74% of U.S. mothers start out breastfeeding, only 34% of babies are exclusively breastfed at the end of three months (1).
+For children to receive the maximum health benefits of breastfeeding, their mothers need information about these benefits and support from the start to maintain breastfeeding through infancy (2).
+New mothers are most likely to breastfeed exclusively when hospitals develop a breastfeeding policy and follow set protocols, such as: education for parents and health care providers, facilitating mother-baby contact, and limitations on items that discourage breastfeeding, e.g., formula and pacifiers (3, 4).
 Mothers sometimes discontinue breastfeeding due to lack of insurance coverage for lactation consultants or breast pumps.